dayanch96/YTPlus-Discord-RPC/docs/privacy.md

 Last updated: April 22, 2026

 ## 1. Overview
-YouTube Plus RPC does not collect or store any personal data.
+YTPlus Discord RPC does not collect or store any personal data.

 ## 2. Data Processing
 The following data is processed locally and never stored or shared: